Lethem, Guyana: Geography

-Lethem lies on the Takutu River, which forms the border with Brazil, opposite the Brazilian town of Bonfim.
+Lethem lies on the eastern bank of the Takutu River, on the border with Brazil, just across the river from the Brazilian town of Bonfim, Roraima.
 Lethem is the capital of Region 9 and is a hub linking many of the surrounding villages to Georgetown.

 The Takutu River Bridge over the Takutu River was completed in 2009 It cost US$5 million and was paid for by Brazil. and is the only road link between the two countries.
-The newly built bridge is expected to bring Brazilian goods to the Georgetown harbor which would be faster than shipping through Brazilian ports.
+The newly built bridge is expected to bring Brazilian goods to the Georgetown Harbour which would be faster than shipping through Brazilian ports.

 The town is approximately 280 feet above sea level.

 Demographics

-The population of Guyana is varied and includes native Amerindian people who come from 9 original tribes in the savannahs.
-There is a mixture of Caribbean heritage as well as African.
-Few white people of Anglo-Saxon heritage live in Guyana and most are there visiting for scientific research in the savannahs or rain forest or visiting on Christian missionary campaigns.
-The language is an English-based Caribbean creole.
-Portuguese is also spoken, mainly by Brazilian immigrants, in addition to the many dialects of the Amerindian tribes.

 According to the 2002 population census, it had 1,178 inhabitants.